wilsonify/wilsonify.github.io/content/recipes/CORN AND BASIL CHOWDER64.md

 ---
-title: "CORN AND BASIL CHOWDER"
+title: "Corn and Basil Chowder"
 tags:
   - recipe
 ---
-# CORN AND BASIL CHOWDER

-#### yields  4 TO 6 AS A SIDE
+# Corn and Basil Chowder

+#### Yields: 4–6 servings (as a side)

-## ingredients
+## Ingredients
-* 6 large ears corn, shucked <
+- 6 large ears corn, shucked
----
-title: "CORN AND BASIL CHOWDER"
-tags:
-  - recipe
----
-# CORN AND BASIL CHOWDER

-#### yields  4 TO 6 AS A SIDE
+- 1 medium onion, chopped
+- 2 ribs celery, chopped
+- 1 red bell pepper, chopped
+- 1 medium potato, chopped
+- 3 cloves garlic, minced
+- 1 tbsp olive oil
+- 1 tsp salt (plus more to taste)
+- 4 cups vegetable broth
+- 2 tbsp lemon juice (or to taste)
+- 1/2 cup fresh basil, chopped

-## ingredients
+## Instructions

-* 6 large ears corn, shucked <iv itemprop="recipeInstructions"><p>1 First you want to use a sharp knife to cut the corn off of the cobs.
-It’s easier if you snap the
+1. **Prep the vegetables**

-cob in half, stand it on its end in the middle of a large bowl and cut the kernels off from top to

-bottom.
-When you’re all done, you should have about 4 cup of kernels.
-Don’t get lazy and use

-frozen corn here; that    will not taste the same.
-Chop the onion, celery, bell pepper, and

-potato into bean-size pieces and mince the garlic.
-Prep work done.
+   Cut the corn off the cobs.
+(It helps to snap the cob in half, stand it upright in a large bowl, and slice from top to bottom.)
+You should have about 4 cups of kernels.
+Chop the onion, celery, bell pepper, and potato into small pieces, and mince the garlic.

+2. **Start the soup base**
-2 Now grab a large soup pot and heat the oil over medium heat.
-Add the onion and cook until

-it browns lightly, about 3 minutes.
-Add the celery, bell pepper, potato, and garlic and cook for

-about 2 more minutes.
-Add the salt and then three-quarters of the corn kernels and stir.
-Add

-the broth and let simmer until the potato pieces are soft, about 10 minutes.
+   In a large soup pot, heat the oil over medium heat.
+Add the onion and cook until lightly browned, about 3 minutes.
+Add the celery, bell pepper, potato, and garlic; cook for another 2 minutes.
+Stir in the salt and three-quarters of the corn kernels.
+Add the broth and simmer until the potatoes are tender, about 10 minutes.

+3. **Blend for creaminess**
-3 When the potato is soft, turn off the heat.
-Use an immersion blender and blend until that
+   Turn off the heat.
+Use an immersion blender to blend until creamy and mostly smooth (or carefully transfer to a blender, then return to the pot).

-mother er looks nice and creamy and without a bunch of chunks.
-(You could also pour it

-into your blender and do it that way; up to you.
-Just return the blended soup to the pot.)
-Add
+4. **Finish the chowder**

-the rest of the corn and the lemon juice, and bring it back to a simmer.
-Turn off the heat, add

-the basil, and then taste.
-Add more salt, more lemon juice, more basil, whatever.
-Serve right
+   Add the remaining corn and the lemon juice, then bring back to a simmer.
+Remove from heat, stir in the basil, and adjust seasoning with more salt, lemon juice, or basil as needed.

-away with some more basil on top to make that    look as legit as it tastes.
+5. **Serve**
+   Ladle into bowls and garnish with extra basil for freshness.